 92% of customers trust referrals from people they know

-Also, in TeleCRM you can see the customer’s feedback and buying history in one timeline with which you can easily identify relevant upsell or cross-sell opportunities.
+Also, in telecrm you can see the customer’s feedback and buying history in one timeline with which you can easily identify relevant upsell or cross-sell opportunities.

 During the follow-up call, you can ask about what’s working well for them, their overall satisfaction level, and specific areas of improvement!